 Getting back to work—sometimes doing lighter duties can reduce your financial and emotional stress, and plays a vital role in your injury rehabilitation.

-- Workplace health and safety laws—lists relevant workers' compensation acts and regulations for Queensland.
+- Workers compensation laws—lists relevant workers' compensation acts and regulations for Queensland.

 - WorkCover guides and fact sheets—information for employees (workers), employers and providers.